Skip to main content

 person getting iv treatment

 IV hydration bypasses the digestive process by delivering fluids and essential nutrients directly into the bloodstream.
-This allows for rapid and efficient absorption compared to oral intake.
-IV drip therapy is specifically designed to restore optimal hydration levels through the infusion of essential fluids, vitamins, and electrolytes.
+This allows fluids and selected nutrients to enter circulation without relying on digestion.
+IV drip therapy is specifically designed to support hydration needs through the infusion of essential fluids, vitamins, and electrolytes.

 Unlike drinking water, which must pass through the digestive tract and may be absorbed slowly, IV infusion delivers fluids directly into circulation.
 Individual response times vary.